jspecify/jspecify/docs/docs/user-guide.md

     `String x` means the same as `@NonNull String x`.

 *   [`@NullUnmarked`] applied to a package, class, or method undoes the effects of any surrounding `@NullMarked`.
-Values in its scope (unless counteracted by an enclosed `@NullMarked` generally have unspecified nullness unless they are annotated with `@Nullable` or `@NonNull`, as if there were no enclosing `@NullMarked` at all.
+Values in its scope generally have unspecified nullness unless they are annotated with `@Nullable` or `@NonNull`, as if there were no enclosing `@NullMarked` at all.
+A `@NullUnmarked` span may in turn contain nested `@NullMarked` spans to reapply those rules.

 The notion of "can't be `null`" should really be read with a footnote that says "if all the code in question is `@NullMarked`".
 For example, if you have some